xcart/xcart-docs/_pages/kb_en/modules/social_login/setting_up_facebook_login_for_your_store.md

 published: true
 order: 200
 ---
-To add the "Login with Facebook" feature to your X-Cart store site, complete the following steps:
+The "Login with Facebook" feature set-up in an X-Cart store consists of the following steps:

-1. Create and configure a new App on Facebook (See [Creating a Facebook App](#creating-a-facebook-app)).
-2. Obtain your Facebook App ID and App Secret and enter them on the "Social Login" addon settings page in your X-Cart store's Admin area (See [Configuring the Social Login module: Facebook](#configuring-the-social-login-module-facebook))
+{% toc %}

 ## Creating a Facebook App